wolfigster/T3300-BA-Sources/README.md

 # T3300-BA-Sources
-This repository contains all internet sources as downloaded .pdf
+This repository contains all used internet sources as downloaded .pdf